OO

 Creating the Ship Class

-Okay, now you have your sprite loaded (right?) it’s time to start on the actual game.
+Okay, now you have a neat structure and your sprite loaded (right?) it’s time to start on the actual game.
 As with all software projects, as the complexity of the software grows, so do the potential different ways to implement it.
 That is to say, while this may not be the best way to implement space invaders, we like to think it’s at least a ‘good’ way.
 The point of building it this way is to expose you to many different aspects of C++ OO.
 Any programmer worth their salt will have an opinion on how they could improve someone elses code, and if you feel at the end of this that you have some ideas, then this lesson was successful.

 Let’s go OO